 An electrical shunt ammeter is commonly used in permanent DC (direct current) electrical installations.
 These devices are connected in series on the negative side of an electrical circuit, and all the current in the system flows through them.
 The shunt then reads out the current that it has been seeing.

-Shunts like this commonly double as battery meters because they also read the voltage of the circuit.
-As we learned before (Amps x Volts = Watts), so the shunt can also tell how much power (in watts) the electrical system is consuming or charging from the batteries.
-More on this later.
+Shunts like this commonly double as battery meters because they also read the circuit’s voltage.
+As we learned before (Amps x Volts = Watts), the shunt can also tell how much power (in watts) the electrical system consumes or charges from the batteries.

 What is a Shunt?